REVIEW – ASHLEY McBRYDE – “GIRL GOING NOWHERE” (WARNER NASHVILLE)

 If you haven’t yet heard it, I’m not quite sure where you’ve been (certainly not listening to country radio), but it’s already won over the masses.
 It’s still in heavy rotation and rightfully so.
 It’s a very well- crafted piece of music based on a true story.
 The perfect formula for the best country songs.

-“American Scandal” was the second single released off the album.
-Co-written by McBryde, Randall Clay and Terri Jo Box, this is another one we were able to talk about during our chat in February.
+“American Scandal” was not released as a single, but has been played on Sirius/XM The Highway and was co-written by McBryde, Randall Clay and Terri Jo Box.
+This is another one we were able to talk about during our chat in February.
 I thanked McBryde for writing and recording it because it just showcases how powerful her vocals can be.
 After hearing the more subdued “Dahlonega”, I was able to hear how much vocal depth she had with this one, not to mention the lyrics, which once again, like “Radioland”, incorporate pop culture references, and I love that technique so much.

 In fact, with this entire record, I’m beginning to discover that McBryde may just have a bank of trivial information at the ready in her mind to utilize in her writing, many with proper names.
 This is all perfectly fine by me, because that’s just exactly the type of song I am most drawn to.
 In the case of “American Scandal”, it’s John F. Kennedy and Marilyn Monroe that get thrown into the mix, and even though they’ve both been gone for decades, that scandal refuses to go away.
 When we talked during CRS, here’s what McBryde said: “Oh man, and I love singin’ it too!
 It’s a LUNG BUSTER!”
 It feels so good.
 It’s so cleansing to sing those notes.”